Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 Corporate Conspiracies, Scandals & Rabbit Holes

-Every story here started the same way: I read a headline, said “that can't be right,” spent 4 hours going down the rabbit hole, and came out the other side with a 5,000-word timeline and trust issues.
-You're welcome.— Glen Bradford, Miami Beach, 2am rabbit-hole enthusiast
+Every story here started the same way: I read a headline, said “wait, that can't be right,” spent 4 hours going down the rabbit hole, and came out the other side with a 5,000-word breakdown and trust issues.
+I don't know when this became my personality but here we are.— Glen Bradford, Miami Beach, typing at 2am again

 15+